Frank TV

-Frank TV is an American sketch comedy show starring Frank Caliendo, Mike MacRae, and Freddy Lockhart.
+Frank TV is an American sketch comedy show starring Frank Caliendo and created by Caliendo, John Bowman, and Matt Wickline.
 Caliendo hosted the show and performed in sketches in full makeup as characters he impersonated.
+The series aired on TBS from November 20, 2007 to December 23, 2008.

 Overview

 The first episode of Frank TV premiered on November 20, 2007.
 The series was filmed in front of a live studio audience and featured an array of sketches filmed in front of various sets to resemble the likes of popular TV shows.
 In some sketches, Caliendo impersonated multiple characters on screen at once, such as one spoofing a Seinfeld reunion show set in the future where he plays Jerry, George, Kramer, Elaine, and Newman; and another with Al Pacino and Robert De Niro as movie critics.

 Caliendo's castmates from Mad TV, Aries Spears and Mo Collins, guest starred on the show.
 Pat Kilbane and Pablo Francisco also guest starred but, they weren't on the show when Caliendo was.
 TBS promoted the show heavily during its baseball coverage, but the show garnered mixed reviews.